b-lukaszuk/RJ_BS_eng/contents/julia_first_encounter.md

 `studentAge = 19`, `bookTitle = "Dune"` (grammatical correctness is not that important) instead of `x = 19`, `y = "Dune"`.

-You may want to check Julia's Docs for
+You may want to check Julia's Docs for the
 [allowed variable
 names](https://docs.julialang.org/en/v1/manual/variables/#man-allowed-variable-names)
 and their recommended [stylistic